 In most cases, the hot wire is the one going to the device.
 In other cases, the load is the one going to the source.
 This is especially useful when a switch is on the line, because it can easily become overloaded if it touches the neutral.
 However, you don’t have to know which wire is the hot one if you can use a multimeter to test the wires.

-What is the difference between line and load on an
+What is the difference between line and load on a circuit?

 If you are new to electrical wiring, you may wonder: What is the difference between line and load on a circuit?
 The term line refers to the wires that bring power from a power source upstream to a device.
 The load, on the other hand, refers to the devices downstream of the device in question.
 For example, the line of a water faucet is a load, while a load wire is the wire going to a device downstream from it.